Bangor, Maine

 She's a Beauty

-Bangor is in many ways an isolated part of the country.
-While its rural charms and out-of-the-way nature are part of the appeal, to some this can prove a bridge too far.
-The brutally long and cold winters can be a dealbreaker to many, as is the fact that it’s a long drive from most major cities.
+Bangor's rural charms and out-of-the-way nature are part of its appeal; to some, this can prove a bridge too far.
+The long, cold winters can be a dealbreaker to many, as is the fact that it’s a long drive from most major cities.
 There is also a lack of diversity in terms of ethnic and religious makeup, with the majority of the population being white and Christian; if this is something you might find isolating, perhaps another location is to your liking.
 The lack of diversity also extends to the job market- if you are not in retail, healthcare, or education, and you do not work remotely, you may struggle to find jobs in the area.

 Small Town Life